BleuBleu/FamiStudio/Docs/docs/expansion.md

 List of expansions supported:

 * **Konami VRC6**: Adds 2 square channels and a Sawtooth channel.
 The square channels are better quality than the stock square as they give more control over the duty cycle and don't suffer for the phase reset bug.

 * **Konami VRC7**: Adds 6 FM synthesis channels.
 It was based off the Yamaha YM2413 OPLL.
 Qualitatively, it sounds like an old SoundBlaster card from the 90s.
 It has 15 preset patches and a user-defined one.
 Since only 1 user-defined patch can be defined, one has to be careful not to use multiple custom patches at the same time from different channels.

 * **Famicom Disk System**: Adds an extra channel that uses a wavetable and a modulation unit to create a wide range of sound.

 * **Nintendo MMC5**: Adds 2 extra square channels.
 They are extremely similar to the regular square channels of the Famicom, and also suffer from the same phase reset issue.
 Unlike the stock square channels, the reset bug cannot be worked around.

 * **Namco 163**: Adds up to 8 wavetable channels.
 It has 128 bytes of RAM to store all the currently used waveforms.
 Waveforms can be 4, 8, 16 and 32 in size.
 Smaller waveforms will sound worse, but you can have more of them at any given time.
 FamiStudio will work at its best with a sample size of 16.
 Also, it should be noted that for technical reasons, the more channels you add, the worse the audio quality will be.
-It is recommanded that you use 4 channels or less, which is what most games using the expansion did.
+It is recommended that you use 4 channels or less, which is what most games using the expansion did.

 * **Sunsoft S5B**: Add 3 extra square channels.
 These channels are fixed at a duty cycle or 50%.
 It was based off the Yamaha YM2149F.
 While this expansion was extremely powerful, it was only ever used in one game (Gimmick!) and this game did not make use of any advanced features of the chip.
 For this reason, FamiStudio (and most emulator) only support a small subset of features.

+* **EPSM**: Add 3 extra square channels, 6 FM synthesis channels and 6 rhythm channels.
+The expansion is based off the Yamaha YMF288 chip.
+The square are fixed at a duty cycle or 50%.
+Those are essentially the same as Sunsoft S5B.
+The FM channels are 4-OP Channels that can be configured independently.
+The rhythm channels are 6 pre-defined drum samples.

 ## Enabling expansion audio